Understanding Mortgages: The Basics

 How Are Mortgages Calculated?

 When you apply for a mortgage, lenders can analyse different components of your finances:

 Your score is calculated based on the lender’s assessment of your credit report and information provided as part of your application.
-However, if your history shows poor financial behaviours (i.e. taking a loan and not making repayments), this could negatively impact the score you are given, and may make it more difficult to successfully apply for a mortgage.
+However, if your history shows poor financial behaviours (i.e. taking a loan and not making repayments on time), this could negatively impact the credit score you are given, and may make it more difficult to successfully apply for a mortgage.

 For example, if you had a £25,000 deposit on a house worth £250,000, your deposit would count for 10% of the property price (which is the part you would own), while the loan-to-value would be the remaining 90% (which is the part secured against the mortgage).
 Having a bigger deposit reduces the LTV, and may lower the interest rate on your mortgage repayments.